romlok/godot-gdhexgrid/README.md

 Returns a dict of all barriers in the grid.

+A barrier is an edge of a hex which is either impassable, or has a non-zero cost to traverse.
+If two adjacent hexes both have barriers on their shared edge, their costs are summed.
+Barrier costs are in addition to the obstacle (or default) cost of moving to a hex.

 The outer dict is a mapping of axial coords to an inner barrier dict.
 The inner dict maps between HexCell.DIR_* directions and the cost of travel in that direction.
 A cost of zero indicates an impassable barrier.